Live in Japan Long Term: A Five-Year Visa Plan for Japan

 You can also check out our online beginner Japanese crash course.
 This two-week course teaches you the basics of the language and useful phrases to help you get by on your visit.
 For more information and to sign up, visit our website.

-Years 1 – 2: Learn the language
+Years One – Two: Learn the language

 Learning Japanese is important if you want to live in Japan long term, especially if you want to work or complete further education.

-Most companies that hire non-Japanese employees require those employees to have at least business-level, or JLPT N2, Japanese.
+Most companies that hire non-Japanese employees require those employees to have at least business-level or JLPT N2 Japanese.
 This might vary depending on the requirements of the role and company, but opportunities outside of teaching roles where you get to work purely in English or your native language are rare.

 Similarly, the majority of vocational colleges and universities only accept students who have the requisite level of Japanese.

-You can get a student visa for up to 2 years in order to study Japanese at a Japanese language school (bonus: you’ll be able to work up to 28 hours a week during this time!)
+You can get a student visa for up to two years in order to study Japanese at a Japanese language school (bonus: you’ll be able to work up to 28 hours a week during this time!)

 For more information about how Japanese language schools work, read our article to learn more!

-Years 3 – 4: Further education
+Years Three – Four: Further education

 For those without a degree that allows them to work in Japan, or those who want to study more in Japan, the next few years after language school will be focused on further education.
 For this, you will again need a student visa.